 Kerry Garratt Flickr

 Earlswood Lakes are a series of lakes and reservoirs just outside Solihull that were created in 1820 to supply the Stratford-upon-Avon Canal.
 Over the past two centuries, this man-made landscape has been colonised by numerous species of wildlife, including birds, bats, small animals and plants.
 You’ll find picnic areas, an Old Engine House that once pumped water into the canal, anglers, brass-rubbing plates on a heritage walk, a craft centre and a couple of pubs.
-Earlswood Lakes is also home to the Clowes Wood Nature Reserve, an SSSI that provides great opportunities for nature lovers to enjoy spring walks.
+Earlswood Lakes is also home to the Clowes Wood Nature Reserve, an SSSI that provides great opportunities for nature lovers to enjoy summer walks.
 It is one of the richest ecological locations on the network.